 What does ‘Error 522’ mean?

-This handshake, which is required to establish a connection, is required whenever the CDN service receives a user request that necessitates server consultation.
 The 522 connection timed out error is one of the most common browser error messages due to Cloudflare’s widespread use.

-Why does the Cloudflare error show up?
+Why causes the Cloudflare 522 error to show up?

 - Wrong routing: To guarantee that a website’s performance is properly optimized, Cloudflare must work further than network boundaries.
 IP routing, which governs the path taken by packets as they travel through the various networks involved, is a vital part of the content delivery process.
 A connection timed out message is frequently shown when there are discrepancies between the original server and Cloudflare.